Department of Surgery, CUHK

 Dr HUI Ka Ho Victor Associate Consultant

-Dr CHEUNG Wing Lok Resident
+Dr CHEUNG Wing Lok Associate Consultant

 Dr LAW Him Pui Tiffany Resident